Jerdph/Cloud-Classifier/README.md

 ##Modeling

 I decided to use a support vector machine model with an RBF kernel.
-The model generated an accuracy of 81% with 5 folds cross validation and a 70% accuracy on unseen data set.
+The model generated an accuracy of 81% with 5 folds cross validation.

 ##Web App